-DP.1 Producers must have available a copy of the documents and codes of practice as indicated.
-(KL.DP.1) Printed copies or access to these documents in electronic format (via internet or CD) is acceptable.
-Integral to Standards The relevant appendix provides details of both required and useful publications and where they may be obtained from.
+Producers must have available a copy of the documents and codes of practice as indicated.
+(KF.DP.1) Printed copies or access to these documents in electronic format (via internet or CD) is acceptable.
+The relevant appendix provides details of both required and useful publications and where they may be obtained from.
 For electronic versions accessed via the internet it is suggested they are downloaded and saved for easy access and to help demonstrate compliance to an assessor.
-A copy of the assurance scheme standards Protecting our Water Soil &amp; Air - A Code of Good Agricultural Practice for farmers, growers and land managers Defra - Heat Stress in Poultry: Solving the Problem PB 10543 Defra - Farm Fires Protecting Farm Animal Welfare PB 9326 Defra Code of Recommendations for the Welfare of Livestock; Ducks Defra Code of Practice for the Prevention of Rodents in Poultry Flocks PB2630 RUMA Guidelines - Responsible Use of Antimicrobials in Poultry Production Welfare of Animals During Transport - Poultry PB 11260 EU Poultrymeat Marketing Standards - Commission Regulation 2891/93 (where relevant) Code of Practice for the Disposal of Chicks in Hatcheries 2nd edition (where relevant) The Poultrymeat (England) Regulations 2011 In devolved regions, a copy of any equivalent publications would be acceptable.
-DP.2 An emergency plan must be available and accessible to all staff.
-(KL.DP.2) The plan must include emergency contact telephone numbers and actions taken in the event of an accident or emergency that threaten the welfare of farm workers or livestock, or present a serious pollution risk.
-The relevant appendix provides an example plan. of present a senede polition has.
+A copy of the assurance scheme standards Protecting our Water Soil & Air - A Code of Good Agricultural Practice for farmers, growers and land managers Defra - Heat Stress in Poultry: Solving the Problem PB 10543 Defra - Farm Fires Protecting Farm Animal Welfare PB 9326 Defra Code of Recommendations for the Welfare of Livestock; Ducks Defra Code of Practice for the Prevention of Rodents in Poultry Flocks PB2630 RUMA Guidelines - Responsible Use of Antimicrobials in Poultry Production Welfare of Animals During Transport - Poultry PB 11260 EU Poultrymeat Marketing Standards - Commission Regulation 2891/93 (where relevant) Code of Practice for the Disposal of Chicks in Hatcheries 2nd edition (where relevant) The Poultrymeat (England) Regulations 2011 In devolved regions, a copy of any equivalent publications would be acceptable.

+The plan must include emergency contact telephone numbers and actions taken in the event of an accident or emergency that threaten the welfare of farm workers or livestock, or present a serious pollution risk.
 The relevant appendix provides an example plan.
 The emergency action plan must be sited in a prominent position near a telephone point.